As ministers of the Word, we know the weight and responsibility that come with delivering a sermon.

 It is more than just a speech or a lecture; it is a God-inspired message that has the possibility of changing lives, instilling faith, and bringing individuals closer to God.

-In this blog post, we will look at why and how prayer before a sermon is important, its biblical background, and different prayers at different instances during a sermon.
+In this blog post, we will look at 16 short sermons about why and how prayer before a sermon is important, its biblical background, and different prayers at different instances during a sermon.

 Since this will be a long article, I recommend you use the table of contents section to easily navigate to your desired section.